Shanghai World Financial Center

 The Shanghai World Financial Center (SWFC; 上海环球金融中心 (Shànghǎi Huánqiú Jīnróng Zhōngxīn), Shanghainese: Zånhae Guejieu Cinyon Tsonsin) is a supertall skyscraper located in the Pudong district of Shanghai.
 It was designed by Kohn Pedersen Fox and developed by the Mori Building Company, with Leslie E. Robertson Associates as its structural engineer and China State Construction Engineering Corp and Shanghai Construction (Group) General Co. as its main contractor.
-It is a mixed-use skyscraper, consisting of offices, hotels, conference rooms, observation decks, and ground-floor shopping malls.
+It is a mixed-use skyscraper, consisting of offices, hotels, conference rooms, and a ground-floor shopping mall.
 Park Hyatt Shanghai is the tower's hotel component, comprising 174 rooms and suites occupying the 79th to the 93rd floors, which at the time of completion was the highest hotel in the world.
 It is now the third-highest hotel in the world after the Ritz-Carlton, Hong Kong, which occupies floors 102 to 118 of the International Commerce Centre.

-On 14 September 2007, the skyscraper was topped out at 492 m, making it the 2nd tallest building in the world on completion (the tallest at the time being Taipei 101), the tallest building in the world by roof height only, and the tallest in China.
-The SWFC opened to the public on 28 August 2008, with its observation deck opening on 30 August.
-The observation deck offers views from 474 m above ground level.
+On 14 September 2007, the skyscraper was topped out at 492 m, making it the 2nd tallest building in the world on completion (the tallest at the time being Taipei 101), the tallest building in the world by roof height only, and the tallest in mainland China.
+The SWFC opened to the public on 28 August 2008, with its (since closed) observation deck opening on 30 August.
+The observation deck offered views from 474 m above ground level.

 The SWFC has been lauded for its design, and in 2008 it was named by architects as the year's best-completed skyscraper.
 In 2013, the SWFC was exceeded in height by the adjacent Shanghai Tower, which is China's tallest structure As of 2023.
 Together, The Shanghai World Financial Center, The Shanghai Tower and The Jin Mao Tower form the world's first adjacent grouping of three supertall skyscrapers.

 History

-Designed by American architectural firm Kohn Pedersen Fox, the 100-story tower was originally planned for construction in 1997, but work was temporarily interrupted by the Asian Financial Crisis in the late 1990s, and was later paused to accommodate design changes by the Mori Building Company.
+Designed by American architectural firm Kohn Pedersen Fox, the 100-story tower was originally planned for construction in 1997, but work was temporarily interrupted by the 1997 Asian financial crisis, and was later paused to accommodate design changes by the Mori Building Company.
 The building of the tower was financed by several multinational firms, including Chinese, Japanese, and Hong Kong banks, as well as by the Japanese developer and American and European investors.
 The American investment bank Morgan Stanley coordinated the tower's financing for Mori Building.